AlyceBrady/ramp/README.md

 ### RELEASE INFORMATION ###

-RAMP/SMART Release 0.5.2.
+RAMP/SMART Release 0.5.3.
-Released on November 24, 2013.
+Released on November 28, 2013.

 ### SYSTEM REQUIREMENTS ###

+Ramp is set up to work with tables defined in a MySQL database, using the Zend Framework.

+#### AMP and ZF1 ####
-RAMP (Record and Activity Management Program) was developed using Apache 2, MySQL 5.5, PHP 5.3 and Zend Framework 1.11.11.
-It has been tested (and seems to work) with MySQL 5.1.44 and Zend Framework 1.11.10, as well as later versions up to MySQL 5.5.24, PHP 5.3.15, and Zend Framework 1.12.
-It has not been tested with earlier versions of MySQL or PHP.
-It did not appear to work with one installation of Zend Framework 1.11.4, nor does it work yet with Zend 2, which is a completely redesigned version of the Zend Framework.
+RAMP (Record and Activity Management Program) was developed using [Apache HTTP Server 2] [apache], [MySQL Community Server 5] [mysql] (5.5), [PHP 5] [php] (5.3) and [Zend Framework 1] [zf1] (1.11.11).
+It has also been tested with later versions up to MySQL 5.6.13, PHP 5.4.19, and Zend Framework 1.12.
+It does not work yet with [Zend 2] [zf2], which is a completely redesigned version of the Zend Framework.

+#### Markdown, Twitter Bootstrap, and twitter-bootstrap-zf1 ####
-Ramp also uses Michel Fortin's PHP Markdown Lib 1.3, which depends on PHP 5.3, for converting Markdown text to HTML.
+Ramp also uses Michel Fortin's [PHP Markdown Lib 1.3] [md], which depends on PHP 5.3, for converting Markdown text to HTML, and [`twitter-bootstrap-zf1`] [tbz], a library to work with [Twitter Bootstrap 2] [tb] and Zend Framework 1.

+Ramp also includes some dependencies on HTML 5.
+Thus the full list of dependencies is:

+>   Apache HTTP Server 2
+>   MySQL Community Server, version 5.3 or later
+>   PHP, version 5.3 or later
+>   Zend Framework 1, version 1.11.10 or later (but not Zend Framework 2)
+>   PHP Markdown Lib 1.3
+>   twitter-bootstrap-zf
+>   Twitter Bootstrap 2 (but not Twitter Bootstrap 3)
+>   Browsers that support HTML 5

+The current version of Ramp includes bundled versions of the Zend Framework 1, the Markdown library, the `twitter-bootstrap-zf1` library, and a subset of Twitter Bootstrap 2.
+(See the [License section] [license-section] for information about the licenses for those components.)

 ### INSTALLATION ###

+[TODO: Need to provide at least an overview of what will be found (and what to look for) in INSTALL.md before directing people off to that file.]
-Please see INSTALL.txt.
+Please see [INSTALL.md] [install].
 (Under construction...)

+<a name="LICENSE"></a>
 ### LICENSE ###

 The source files for Ramp/Smart are released under a BSD 2-Clause license.
-You can find a copy of this license in [LICENSE.txt] [license].
+You can find a copy of this license in [LICENSE.md] [license].

+[TODO: Need to choose the correct CC license for documentation.
+Do activity files and table settings fit under software or documentation for licensing purposes?]

+The following software may be included with this project:

+Zend Framework 1 (version 1.11.11):  The Zend Framework license is included as [LICENSE-ZF1.txt] [zf-license].

+PHP Markdown Lib 1.3:  The Markdown Library license is included as [License-php-markdown-lib.md] [md-license].

+`twitter-bootstrap-zf1` and Twitter Bootstrap:  The Twitter-Bootstrap-ZF1 license is included as [README-twitter-bootstrap-zf1.md] [tbz-license]; the Twitter Bootstrap license as [LICENSE-bootstrap-2.3.2] [tb-license].

 ### ACKNOWLEDGEMENTS ###